If you’re hooked on Line of Duty, you’ll be thrilled to know that a sixth season is on its way.

 Who’s in the cast?

-BBC One have not made any announcements about casting for season six, but we expect the main three cast members to return.
+It's been confirmed that the three main three cast members are returning for series 6.
 That’s Vicky McClure (DI Kate Fleming), Martin Compston (DS Steve Arnott) and Adrian Dunbar (Superintendent Ted Hastings), below.

 However whether they’ll survive for the whole series remains to be seen, as the show’s creator and writer Jed Mercurio has a habit of killing off the show’s main characters.